birddevelper/django-query-to-table/README.md

 ### django-query-to-table is an easy to use django package to generate reporting html table from sql query.

-The package contains single function named "generateFromSql" which accepts 12 arguments :
+The package contains one function named "generateFromSql" accepting 12 arguments :

 * cursor : db cursor
 * title : The title of the report that will be shown on top of table